South Cornwall · PL26 · Cornwall Council Mid

 Why Mevagissey is its own job.

-Conservation Area covers the entire historic harbour area; AONB across most of the parish.
+Locally, conservation Area covers the entire historic harbour area; AONB across most of the parish.
 Slate-hung walls and traditional sash windows are the design baseline; modern alterations face high scrutiny.
 For extension specifically, parts of Mevagissey sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mevagissey drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Mevagissey project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Mevagissey projects parish-up, not template-down — the PL26 context shapes the design from day one.
+Whether the project is on slate-hung fishermen's cottages in the centre or further out toward Gorran Haven, the extension response is locally tuned.

 Planning note